AdaVITS: Tiny VITS for Low Computing Resource Speaker Adaptation: Experiments

 \subsection{Experimental Results}

 To evaluate the performance of different models, a mean opinion score (MOS) test is conducted in terms of the naturalness and speaker similarity.
-A good synthesized sample should has high quality in naturalness and similarity with the target speaker.
+A good synthesized sample should have high quality in naturalness and similarity with the target speaker.
 In this human rating test, each utterance is listened by 20 listeners, and the participants are asked to rate the sample with a score ranging from one to five for the naturalness and speaker similarity respectively.
 As for the evaluation of computational complexity, the GFlops required for generating speech per second is utilized.
 Since the computational complexity required by scaled-dot attention is not linear with the sentence length, the average of the test set is used as the result.
 In addition, the word error rate (WER) of each system is calculated to show the stability of each model, especially concerning pronunciation and intonation.
-WER is calculated by pretrained WeNet model\footnote{\url{https://github.com/wenet-e2e/wenet/tree/main/examples/librispeech/}}.
+WER is calculated by pre-trained WeNet model\footnote{\url{https://github.com/wenet-e2e/wenet/tree/main/examples/librispeech/}}.
+Note that this model is different from the model used to extract PPG.
 Results are shown in Table~\ref{MOS}.

-As can be seen from this table, compared with \textit{FS2-l+HiFiGAN v2} which has a similar model size with AdaVITS, the proposed AdaVITS achieves better naturalness and less computational complexity.
+As can be seen from Table~\ref{MOS}, compared with \textit{FS2-l+HiFiGAN v2} which has a similar model size with \textit{AdaVITS-v1}, the proposed AdaVITS achieves better naturalness and less computational complexity.
 As for the WER of samples synthesized by AdaVITS is only 52.6\% of that synthesized by \textit{FS2-l+HiFiGAN v2}, indicating the good stability of AdvaVITS.
-Compared with \textit{FS2-o+HiFiGAN v1} and original VITS, AdaVITS still has a gap to bridge in terms of naturalness and speaker similarity.
+Compared with \textit{FS2-o+HiFiGAN v1}, \textit{AdaVITS-v2} has a similar naturalness but a smaller model size.
+Compared with the original VITS, AdaVITS still has a gap to bridge in terms of naturalness and speaker similarity.
 However, AdaVITS achieves much better WER compared with other methods, which is mainly attributed to the utilization of PPG-based linguistic features, which can be proved by the performance of AdaVITS-e, in which regular text is used as input.
+It should be noted that the higher MOS score in terms of naturalness has no necessary relationship with the WER, as the participants paid more attention to the prosody and quality of speech and our human beings have a higher tolerance for the pronunciation than an ASR model.